extension

 Enable the server from Preferences → MCP by turning on Enable MCP server.

-Setting up agents
+Setting up agents link

 Open Preferences → MCP.
 The Agent Setup popup and the settings.json button generate the configuration needed to register Proxygen with common agents.

-Registration command
+Registration command link

 The popup offers one-line registration commands for three agents.
 Selecting an entry copies the command to your clipboard; paste it into a terminal to register Proxygen with that agent.